Brides often have countless questions about wedding dress alterations. So we thought we'd share some top tips for altering your wedding dress.

 Bring a friend to your alteration appointments (but not a crowd)

-Just as with your initial fitting, having someone else with you can help guide your alterations and ensure your wedding dress fits you correctly.
+Just as with your wedding dress shopping experience, having someone else with you can help guide your alterations and ensure your bridal fits as it should.
 However, while your friend’s opinion can be really helpful, having too many voices sharing their thoughts can be counterproductive.
 Bring someone you trust and who knows your personal style and desired look.
-This goes for your wedding dress shopping too!
+This goes for wedding dress shopping too!